artwang31/Company-Staff-Retention-Analysis/README.md

 **Goal and Purpose:**

-Met with cabinet level colleagues to conceive and plan a Tableau report that looked at staff retention rates for the 19-20 fiscal year.
+Discussed goals and direction with cabinet level colleagues to conceive and plan a Tableau report that looked at staff retention rates for the 19-20 fiscal year.

 **Methodology:**